Joanne Siegel: Life and career

 Despite the success of Superman in comic books, television and motion pictures, Jerry Siegel and Joe Shuster had sold the copyright to Detective Comics for $130.
 The Siegels led a modest lifestyle, their daughter recalled: "My mother and father lived in complete poverty for many, many years."
 Siegel worked for a time as one of California's early car saleswomen, she sold new and used Chevys from a lot in Santa Monica, to help support the family.
 Siegel lived in the Marina Del Rey in Los Angeles in her later years.

 Siegel devoted herself to reclaiming the original Superman copyright.
 At one point, she called the publisher of Superman and said, "How can you sit by and continue to make millions of dollars off of a character that Jerry co-created and allow him to live in this unbelievable poverty?"
-In the late 1970s, DC Comics agreed to pay both Siegel and Shuster a stipend of $20,000 per year for life, but Joanne Siegel was not satisfied and continued the fight, even after her husband died in 1996.
+In the late 1970s, DC Comics agreed to pay both Siegel and Shuster a stipend of $20,000, later increased to $30000 per year for life, including health benefits, but Joanne Siegel was not satisfied and continued the fight, even after her husband died in 1996.
 She filed a lawsuit in 1999 seeking partial ownership of the Superman character.
 In 2006, Siegel won a partial summary judgment in a lawsuit with DC Comics.
 The Court found that Joanne Siegel and her daughter had successfully recaptured the Superboy copyright in 2004 and opined that the television program Smallville was infringing the Siegels' copyright.
 In 2008, Siegel secured a further ruling from a federal court in Los Angeles restoring her husband's co-authorship share of the original Superman copyrights.
 In a 72-page decision, the Court ruled that Jerry Siegel was entitled to claim a share of the United States copyright to Superman while leaving intact DC Comics' international rights to the character.
 Following the ruling, Joanne Siegel told the press, "We were just stubborn.
 It was a dream of Jerry's, and we just took up the task."